RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/evaluation/marker_base.md

 If this marker is the special `ANY_MARKER` (identified by its name), then results will be collected for all (immediate) sub-markers.

+If `recursive` is set to `True`, then all included markers are evaluated.

 **Arguments**:

 - `events` - a list of events describing a conversation
+- `recursive` - set this to `True` to collect evaluations for all markers that this marker consists of

 **Returns**: